nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

   - 1a1.
 Return an error indicating command not recognised and provides the correct command format.
   - Use case ends.
 - 1b.
 The tutorial class specified does not exist.
   - 1b1.
-Returns an error indicating invalid tutorial class and shows the list of tutorial classes available.
+Returns an error indicating invalid tutorial class and shows the list of tutorial classLists available.
   - Use case ends.
 <br>

-#### Use case 7: View all classes
+#### Use case 7: View all classLists

 **MSS**
-1. User wants to view all classes.
+1. User wants to view all classLists.
-2. System shows a list of all available classes.
+2. System shows a list of all available classLists.
 Use case ends.

 **Extensions**